Baby Namings

 A new child is a blessing not only to your family but to the entire community!
 We wish to celebrate this simchah with you and welcome your child into the covenant of a proud tradition of deep moral purpose and celebration.
 There are many ways to celebrate a birth.

-For a daughter we can do a celebration at a service as well of welcome into the covenant.
-For girls, there is typically a "Baby Naming" or "Simchat Bat" ("celebration of a daughter!").
+For a daughter we can do a celebration at a service or in a home.
+This is typically called a ically a "Baby Naming" or "Simchat Bat" ("celebration of a daughter").
 Some choose to do this during a Saturday morning service at the synagogue at the Torah.
-In this case, the parents bring the baby up with them for an aliyah, explain why they chose the name, and the rabbi reads the naming blessing.
+In this case, the family usually takes three aliyot to the Torah: the first two are done by grandparents or other honorees, and then for the third one, the parents bring the baby up with them for an aliyah, we cover the Torah scroll after the aliyah is complete, and then the parents explain why they chose the name, grandparents share a reading, and the rabbi chants the naming blessing.
 Often the family will sponsor a kiddush in honor of this event (thus following in the pattern laid out in the Torah for Gratitude banquets), and relatives can take service honors.

 Another option is to have the naming during a Friday Kabbalat Shabbat service where elements of the home ceremony can be integrated into an entrance of the baby into the service and the community, often with a traditional candlelighting.